Participatory Performing Arts.

 Project Activities.

-We'll conduct modular training sessions on non-formal methods, theater pedagogy, and participatory arts over two Training Course’s and one Youth Exchange, and one Co-Creation mobility.
-In the following six pilot programs will be launched in partner countries, with youth and migrants co-creating theater performances.
+We'll conduct modular training sessions on non-formal methods, theatre pedagogy, and participatory arts over two Training Courses, one Youth Exchange, and one Co-Creation mobility.
+In the following, six pilot programs will be launched in partner countries, with youth and migrants co-creating theatre performances.
 Collaborative workshops will tailor the integration of performance arts in partner frameworks.
 A pedagogical toolkit will be curated, tested, and disseminated, followed by interactive webinars for feedback.

 Impact of the project.